The first in our series of posts about some of the children being supported in school by the Pupil Support Fund: Meet

 With your help, we hope that the next chapter of Miria’s story will see her enjoying the enhanced facilities that will be available as Uphill Junior School relocates, progressively, to a permanent location within Iruhuura village.

-UPDATE ON MIRIA’S PROGRESS (December 2015): Miria was making good progress at school in Term 1 and 2 this began to tail off in Term 3.
-Her mother, who is unwell with HIV/AIDS, has left the district to go and stay with her own mother and Miria was put into the care of her aunt and uncle.
-No longer able to stay with one of the teachers during the week, Miria was forced to stay and work on the shamba (small holding) when her carers went to the Trading Centre and her school work has suffered badly.
+UPDATE (December 2015): Miria was making good progress at school in Term 1 and 2 but this began to tail off.
+Her mother had left the district to stay with her own mother and Miria was put into the care of her aunt and uncle.
+No longer able to stay with one of the teachers during the week, Miria was forced to work on the family shamba (small holding) and her school work suffered badly.
 She was been promoted to Primary 2 for the next academic year but needs extra coaching to catch up.
 We hoped she would be happier back at school and make steady progress.

 UPDATE (June 2019): Miria chose to leave Uphill at the end of the last year as she felt she was not making good academic progress.
-She now attends the local Vocational Institute and is learning tailoring and machine knitting skills.
-She lives in the local community, with her grandmother, and is still supported by a Scottish well-wisher,
+She joined the local Vocational Institute to learn tailoring and machine knitting.
+She was living in the local community, with her grandmother, still supported by a Scottish well-wisher.